How To Use the DigitalOcean Docker Application

 docker -d is already running as a service and the

 docker command line tool ready to use on your PATH.
 You’re ready to start working with Docker and Linux Containers!
-You could jump over to the Docker Examples or stay here and we’ll walk through a few little exercises and give some hints on configuring your DigitalOcean Droplet for easiest Docker use.
+You could jump over to the Docker Examples or stay here and we’ll walk through a few exercises and give some hints on configuring your DigitalOcean Droplet for easiest Docker use.

-Step 1: Gratuitous Hello World
+Step 1 — Running Hello World

 Let’s run the traditional “Hello World”, Docker-style.
 Here my droplet is named “test” and I’m logged-in as root:

-In fact, the writable file system layer used by the temporary container which echoed “Hello World” is still around too:
+In fact, the writable file system layer used by the temporary container which echoed Hello from Docker! is still around too:

-docker rm or
+docker rm (removes containers) or

-Step 2: Update the Docker Version
+Step 2 — Updating the Docker Version

 Docker is still in rapid development, so there’s a good chance the version of

-docker in your droplet is old.
+docker in your Droplet is old.
 Let’s check:

-Step 3: Share with the
+Step 3 — Sharing with the

 Up until now, we’ve been using